smiledeep-star/resume-website/README.md

 * Contact form
 * Semantic HTML tags

-More projects will be added as I continue learning frontend development.
+This will further be improvised using css and javascript.